Sony admits PS5 restock issues likely to continue into 2022

 PS5 on target to beat PS4 sales

-The briefing appeared to be one to calm the nerves of analysts and the wider financial world, with Totoki quick to dampen concerns that PS5 interest would drop as the world aims to emerge from the Covid-19 pandemic.
+The briefing appeared to be one to calm the nerves of analysts and the wider financial world, with Totoki quick to dampen concerns that PS5 interest would drop as the world aims to emerge from the Covid-19 pandemic, with the CFO quoted as saying that the 'market share and reputation' of PlayStation would keep demand high.

-“We have sold more than 100 million units of the PlayStation 4 and considering our market share and reputation, I can’t imagine demand dropping easily,” he said.

 However, while PS5 console sales have skyrocketed (despite the lack of stock) the brand hasn't been able to capitalize on lockdown as much as it would like.